mrimann/VagrantTYPO3Flow/README.md

 For that I thought of a solution based on Apaches *vhost_alias" module, which allows me to call whatever domain name I want - and it will be dynamically mapped locally.
 E.g. for a request for "example.com", Apache will look in the document-root at "/var/www/example.com" - without having to declare that in a vHost directive for each new project.
 Just let the DNS or hosts file point to the IP of the Vagrant box and you're ready to go.
 The subdirectory "vHost" of this repository is mounted as /var/www in the guest OS.

+**This changed with version 2:** Until v1.x the box shipped both Apache and Ningx at the same time - but since I've never used Apache anymore on my dev-system, I've dropped it for v2.0 and chose nginx as the default web server.

 Installation:
 -------------